 Giles has a huge online fanbase, with over 250,000 followers on Twitter and has made several TV appearances including Good Morning Britain and is a judge on ITV’s Share a Story.
 He co-hosts an interview podcast Blank which launched in 2018 https://theblankpodcast.com Giles still lives in Seaford, East Sussex with his wife, Michelle, and their two sons, Elijah and Sonny.

-One Hundred and Fifty-two Days is a semi-autobiographical free verse novella due to be published in March 2020 by the crowdfunding publisher Unbound.
-Giles’s project reached 100% funding status less than six weeks after launching and is currently going through the editing process at Unbound.
+One Hundred and Fifty-two Days is a semi-autobiographical free verse novella published in Spring 2020 by Unbound.

 Written in the first person, One Hundred and Fifty-two Days tells the story of a teenage boy whose mother is terminally ill.
 For a period the boy isn’t allowed to visit his mum and as a coping mechanism he develops a powerful bond with his sparky and free-thinking physiotherapist.
 Unlike anyone else in his life, Freya is able to lift his spirits and fill the void left by a distant father, a scatty grandmother and of course his dying mother and finally open his eyes to a world full of possibility and hope.